Introducing the Solid-State Haptic Button Interactive Design Layers

 The sense of touch is excellent for conveying contextual information between the device and the user.
 In addition, well-executed haptic feedback is a simple way to share critical information in an intuitive, non-obtrusive way while keeping the user's cognitive load to a minimum.

-The contextual design layer is where the OEM starts customizing the solid-state haptic button behaviour to share contextual information with the user.
+The contextual design layer is where the OEM starts customizing the solid-state haptic button behavior to share contextual information with the user.
 Force sensing and custom haptics enable a new dimension of interaction through the entire OS.
 Therefore, the first goal is to leverage force sensing to improve navigation.
 The second goal is to leverage custom haptics to enhance usability.
-The user should know the device's current contextual state, what to do and what to expect through touch
+The user should know the device's current contextual state, what to do and what to expect through touch.

 Examples of contextual force sensing navigation improvements: